Foods that fight cancer

 Beets-are a unique source of phytonutrients called betalains.
 Betanin and vulgaxanthin are the two best studied betalains that are obtained from beets, and both have been shown to provide antioxidant, anti-inflammatory, and detoxification support.

-Brussels sprouts– the cancer protection is related to the four glucosinolates: glucoraphanin, glucobrassicin, sinigrin and glucanasturtiian.
+Brussels sprouts– the cancer protection is related to the four glucosinolates that are found in this vegetable: glucoraphanin, glucobrassicin, sinigrin and glucanasturtiian.
 Research shows that Brussels sprouts offer these cancer preventive components in a special combination.

 Cabbage: Each 22-calorie cup of cabbage is loaded with sulforaphane, a chemical that increases your body’s production of the enzymes that disarm cell-damaging, cancer-causing free radicals.